Conor McGrandles: Milton Keynes Dons

 McGrandles signed a two-year contract with Milton Keynes Dons in May 2017.
 On 4 August 2018, during the opening league game of the season away to Oldham Athletic, McGrandles sustained a serious facial fracture resulting in a three-month absence.
 He made his return to the first team on 13 November 2018, starting in an EFL Trophy group fixture against Brighton & Hove Albion U21s.
 McGrandles scored his first goal for the club on 16 February 2019, the opening goal in a 3–2 away win over Carlisle United.

 Lincoln City

 Following the termination of his contract at Milton Keynes Dons, he signed a contract with League One rivals, Lincoln City on the 27 July 2020.
 He made his debut for Lincoln starting the game in the EFL Cup on 5 September 2020.
 He would score his first goal for the club at home to Northampton Town on the 23 January 2021.
 Lincoln offered him a new contract at the end of the 2021-22 season, but it was revealed that he had turned that offer down to explore other options.

 Charlton Athletic

 On 29 June 2022, McGrandles joined Charlton Athletic on a three-year contract following the expiry of his contract at Lincoln City.

 Cambridge United (loan)

 On 24 January 2023, McGrandles joined Cambridge United on loan for the rest of the 2022–23 season.

+Lincoln City (loan)

+On 1 February 2024, McGrandles re-joined Lincoln City on loan for the rest of the 2023–24 season.
+He made his second debut the following weekend, coming off the bench in the 1–0 victory against Burton Albion.
+He made five appearances on returning to Lincoln, before an ankle injury ruled him out for the remainder of the season.

+Return to Lincoln City

+On 14 June 2024, McGrandles rejoined Lincoln City on a permanent deal signing a two-year deal.
+He made his third debut for the club, starting against Mansfield Town on 24 August 2024, which finished in a 4–1 win.